c4ss1uslab/digitalgarden/src/site/notes/book-zine - viable pathways/0) intro - viable pathways book-zine.md

 ###### 2) [[how to live\|how to live]].

+or also - *how to design our selves, systems and lives*.

 the age-old question of how to live. what is a [[good life\|good life]], a [[moral\|moral]] life or a [[life well-lived\|life well-lived]]? these are both [[ethical\|ethical]], [[metaphysical\|metaphysical]] and [[epistemological\|epistemological]] questions.

 a few proposed terms: